 Crafting beautiful creations comes as second nature to most designers.
 Certain color combinations mesmerize us, our eyes are drawn to perfect compositions, and we have some kind of innate gene that tells us what looks good and what doesn’t (any scientists in the crowd?
 Don’t judge).

 It’s true that crafting a beautiful website design is not a task to be taken lightly.
-But coming up with one that also creates a whole experience, has a logical layout and hierarchy on each page, enables users to navigate freely and tells a complete story from start to finish – or in other words, has perfect UX, really is a challenge.
+But coming up with one that also creates a whole experience, has a logical layout and hierarchy on each page, enables users to navigate freely and tells a complete story from start to finish – or in other words, has perfect UX, really is a challenge (as you can tell from these UX design trends).
 We’ve handpicked five Wix websites whose talented designers have clearly considered the user throughout, resulting in truly successful UX design.

 > Personal touch in the microcopy & a unified visual language in every detail The first thing you may notice about this website is the general bright and clean design, consistent throughout each and every detail.
 Yaya Ding, the face behind the brand, has added various elements that show that she’s clearly paid attention to the user’s comfort, putting the UX design in the forefront.
 The small ‘back to top’ icon that rightly appears just when you start scrolling down is a real time-saver, as is the search bar, that makes getting to the content you desire just that little bit easier.
 Additional nice touches are her handwritten logo at the top of the page, a personal ‘love, Yaya xo’ at the end of each blog post and cute microcopy, especially on the ‘contact’ page.
 Instead of ordering site visitors to follow her on social, she’s gone for a much friendlier ‘let’s get social!’.
 Placing her blog on the homepage, as opposed to her portfolio, shows that she’s less about selling her services and more about sharing her ideas.
 Starting a blog and writing content is also a great way to show users that you’re active and take your profession seriously.
 Last but certainly not least, are the crisp photos throughout the site, whose color palettes somehow harmonize perfectly.